calacademy-research/NSO-genome-scripts/README.md

 Source of original script: Bradnam et al., 2013 (see References below)

 ### make-contig-ref.sh
 This script uses bioawk, awk, and fold to divide a scaffolded genome into contigs by breaking at 25 or more N characters.
 The script then indexes your new contig set with bwa.
 The script assumes that your scaffolded genome is named "asm.fa" and your output contig set will be named "contig.fa".

 Usage:
 $ ./make-contig-ref.sh

+Code author: James B. Henderson, jhenderson@calacademy.org

+This script relies on (other versions of these will probably also work):
+bioawk version 1.0 (Li, 2013)
+GNU fold version 8.21 (MacKenzie, 2013)
+GNU Awk (GAWK) version 4.0.1 (Free Software Foundation, 2012)

 ### Citing the repository